Content Map Terms

 Amniocentesis is done by your obstetrician in the doctor's office or in the hospital.
 You probably won't need to stay overnight in the hospital unless problems occur during the test.

 You will lie on your back on an examination table.
-Your lower belly will be cleaned with a special soap.
+Your belly will be cleaned with an antiseptic.

 With the ultrasound picture as a guide, your doctor will gently put a thin needle through your belly and into your uterus.
 This will not hurt your fetus or the placenta.
 If your fetus moves too close to the needle, the doctor will take the needle out and try again in another spot.